On what ended up being our last flight on United, we were flying home from Chicago. I wrote about how when purchasing the ticket, I paid

 Since I used my MileagePlus Explorer credit card to purchase the tickets, we were able to board with Group 2.
 When we boarded, we noticed that there was already a woman in her 60’s standing by the middle seat in our row.
 We also noticed that there was a young child, no older than 5, kneeling on the middle seat of the row in front of us and another young child by herself in the middle seat across the aisle.

-We had time while the plane was boarding so I chatted with her for a bit.
-I asked if she had purchased basic economy tickets and she said that her daughter had bought them and apparently had purchased in basic economy.
+We had time while the plane was boarding, so I chatted with her for a bit.
+I asked if she had purchased basic economy tickets.
+She said that her daughter had bought the tickets and apparently purchased ones in basic economy.
 Note that her daughter was assigned a seat ten rows back, with her other child.
-I explained how we paid the extra money so we could pick our seats.
-She replied that she would have gladly paid extra because, not only was her family spread throughout the plane, but she also had to pay to check her carry on bag because it was too large to fit under the seat in front of her.
+I explained how we paid the extra money for economy tickets so we could pick our seats.
+She replied that she would have gladly paid extra because not only was her family spread throughout the plane, but she also had to pay to check her carry on bag because it was too large to fit under the seat in front of her.

-Now, I was not talking to someone who reads a travel blog and keeps up on the different types of tickets now sold by airlines.
-This was a family of occasional leisure travelers who were paying for five tickets to fly to Chicago from Orlando.
+I was obviously not talking to someone who reads a travel blog and keeps up on the different types of tickets sold by airlines.
+This was a family of leisure travelers who paid for five tickets to fly to Chicago from Orlando.
 For choosing United and not knowing about the restrictions of basic economy, they were split up (including all of the [too young to be seating alone] children in different middle seats around the plane), charged extra for all of their carry on baggage and had to beg fellow travelers to let them sit together as a family.

-Now, unlike other stories on United, this one had a happier ending because the other passengers on the plane were not totally heartless.
-The passenger in the aisle seat in the row in front of us moved back and a passenger traded for the middle seat of the other side so grandma could sit next to the two children for the flight.
+This story has a happy ending because other passengers on the plane were not totally heartless.
+The passenger in the aisle seat in the row in front of us moved back, and a passenger traded for the middle seat of the other side so grandma could sit next to the two children for the flight.

-Might I add, not only would it be traumatic for a five year old to be sitting separated from his or her family for the entire flight, but I would imagine but the two other passengers would feel somewhat uncomfortable with someone else’s unattended child sitting next to them for a whole flight.
+Might I add, not only would it be traumatic for a five-year-old to be sitting separated from his or her family for the entire flight, but I would imagine the two other passengers would feel somewhat uncomfortable with someone else’s unattended child sitting next to them for a whole trip.
 I don’t know who at United thinks this would ever be a good idea.
 It should not be left up to the good nature and common sense of the other passengers to figure out seating arrangements for families with young children.

 I’m sure some people will say the family could have just bought seat assignments and they could have avoided this problem.
-I could see that if you were talking about an airline who markets itself as no frills, which United does not (have you not seen the ads for Polaris First Class seats plastered all over O’Hare airport).
-This was a family of five and to purchase basic economy tickets would have cost around $150 extra round trip.
+I could see that if you were talking about an airline that markets itself as no-frills, like Spirit or Frontier, which United does not.
+This was a family of five, and to purchase economy tickets would cost around $150 extra round trip.
 Not an insignificant price difference.

-Final Takeaway: United’s Basic Economy fares are either knowingly or unknowingly making travel difficult for those who aren’t familiar with the system.
-They show no willingness to help cause if they did, this wouldn’t be their policy:
+Final Takeaway: United’s Basic Economy fares are still either knowingly or unknowingly making travel difficult for those who aren’t familiar with the system.
+United is showing no willingness to help cause if they did, this wouldn’t be their policy:

 In effect, that’s not true.
 It should say:

-You won’t be able to change your seat once it’s been assigned but we’ll leave it up to your fellow passengers to not be a bunch of jerks and let’s hope they will let you sit next to the rest of your family because they don’t want to end up playing babysitter for the whole flight.
+You won’t be able to change your seat once it’s been assigned and we’re leaving it up to your fellow passengers to not be a bunch of jerks and let’s hope they will let you sit next to the rest of your family because they don’t want to end up playing babysitter for the whole flight.